me-sirius/infonetica/README.md

 - Models defined as C# `record` or `class` types.
 - No persistent database integration.
 - No automated test suite included.

 ---

-## 🔗 License

-MIT or as per your requirements.

----